rossj-en/attack-navigator/FORK.md

    that this is not the main navigator instance.
 7. Edit `tabs.component.scss` with a color schema that also highlights the difference between this and the main instance.
-8. Set the base HREF in `index.html` to match our GitHub Pages URL.
+8. Set the base HREF in `index.html` to match our GitHub Pages URL, and customize the favicon.
+9. Add a `nav-app/src/favicon.png`.

 Whenever you edit this repository, make sure to maintain the list above.
 This list makes it easier to understand where merge conflicts *can* happen.